Thumbnail Image for 4 Ways to Partner with Faculty on Student Success

 Faculty play a central role in building connections with students.
 Their regular interaction and academic and career guidance, especially within their areas of expertise, can significantly help students in their college experience.
 As Inside Higher Ed notes, “Students often turn to their faculty members for advice and support outside of academics, including career advice and mental health support, so positive student-faculty relationships are a critical piece of student success.”

-However, not all faculty members are equipped to positively impact their student’s academic journey.
+However, not all faculty members are equipped to proactively impact their student’s academic journey.
 By investing time and resources into supporting faculty, higher education institutions can help bridge academic and systemic gaps by:

 • Addressing Academic Gaps: Offering professional development helps faculty become stronger instructors, improves early alert communication, and enhances student outcomes.